An Exploration of Degeneracy in Abelian Varieties of Fermat Type: Introduction

+\begin{theorem} Let $m$ be an odd composite integer.
+Then the Jacobian $\Jac(C_m)$ of the curve $y^2=x^m-1$ is degenerate in the sense that the Hodge ring contains exceptional cycles. \end{theorem} We prove this result by first showing that, for any odd primes primes $p\leq q$ such that the product $pq$ divides $m$, the Jacobian of $y^2=x^{pq}-1$ can be viewed as a factor of $\Jac(C_m)$ (note that this includes the case where $p=q$ and so $p^2$ divides $m$).
+We then apply Lemma \ref{lemma:exceptionalHodge}, where we prove that $\Jac(C_{pq})$ has exceptional Hodge cycles.

 With the general result of Theorem \ref{thm:degeneracyxm} in hand, we aim to understand how degeneracy in the Hodge ring appears as degeneracy in the Mumford-Tate, Hodge, and Sato-Tate groups of the Jacobian varieties.
 The Mumford-Tate and Hodge groups of degenerate abelian varieties are, in some sense, ``smaller" than what we would see for a nondegenerate abelian variety.
-The Sato-Tate group, on the other hand, can exhibit stranger behavior in that the identity component will be ``smaller" but the component group can be ``larger" than what we would see for a nondegenerate abelian variety.
+The Sato-Tate group of a degenerate abelian variety will have a ``smaller" identity component and, potentially, a component group that is ``larger" than what we would see for a nondegenerate CM abelian variety (i.e., one that is larger than the Galois group of the CM field over the base field).

 Determining Sato-Tate groups of abelian varieties is the source of ongoing interest and work.
-There has been recent progress on computing Sato-Tate groups of nondegenerate abelian varieties (see, for example, \cite{Arora2018, EmoryGoodson2020,FiteGonzalezLario2016, FKS2012,SutherlandGenus3, FiteLorenzoSutherland2018, GoodsonCatalan, LarioSomoza2018}).
-A nice property of nondegenerate abelian varieties is that the component group of the Sato-Tate group is isomorphic to $\Gal(K/F)$, where $K$ is the endomorphism field and $F$ is the field of definition of the abelian variety -- this is due to the fact that the Sato-Tate group of the abelian variety is connected over this field.
+There has been recent progress on computing Sato-Tate groups of nondegenerate abelian varieties (see, for example, \cite{Arora2018, EmoryGoodson2020,emorygoodsonnondegeneracy,FiteGonzalezLario2016, FKS2012,SutherlandGenus3, FiteLorenzoSutherland2018, GoodsonCatalan, LarioSomoza2018}).
+A nice property of nondegenerate abelian varieties is that the component group of the Sato-Tate group is isomorphic to $\Gal(K/F)$, where $K$ is the endomorphism field (i.e., the minimal extension over which all the endomorphisms of the abelian variety are defined) and $F$ is the field of definition of the abelian variety -- this is due to the fact that the Sato-Tate group of the abelian variety is connected over this field.
 However, the landscape for degenerate abelian varieties is still wide open.
 In particular, there are no examples in the literature where the component groups for these degenerate Sato-Tate groups are computed.
 One difficulty is that we may need a larger field than the endomorphism field in order to have a connected Sato-Tate group, and it's not clear what field is needed.
 In this paper we have several results regarding the identity component of the Sato-Tate group (see Propositions \ref{prop:STidentity9} and \ref{prop:STidentity15}) as well as the following conjecture regarding the full Sato-Tate group.